 Books and supplies, approximately per semester \$500.00

 Credit hours (below 12 and above 18)

-Graduation Fee
+Graduation Fee \$50.00

 Illness insurance premium \$140.00

-International Student Insurance
+International Student Insurance \$505.00

 Scuba lab fee \$50.00

-Security escort fee \$40.00
+Security escort fee \$45.00

+Technology fee (part-time students) \$60.00

+Late registration fee \$50.00

-Late Payment Fee \$100.00
+Late payment fee \$100.00

 Audit fee (per course by permission) \$130.00

-Additional fees may be assessed in courses where supplies must be purchase ed or where accompany

-Additional fees may be assessed in courses where supplies must be purchased or where accompanying is required.
+Additional fees will be assessed for students in the four-year BSN program (see p.
+103 in this Catalog).
+Fees may also be assessed in courses where supplies must be purchased or where accompanying is required.

 The fees for private applied music lessons are \$200.00 per semester for a weekly half-hour lesson and \$400.00 per semester for a weekly full-hour lesson.
-For full-time students majoring in music, the fee is \$300.00 per semester for all private lessons.
+For full-time students majoring in music, the fee is \$400.00 per semester for all private lessons.
 Students who withdraw from applied music lessons do not receive a refund of the tuition and fees unless the withdrawal is completed before the end of the first full week of classes.
-Please see the music section on pp. 158 and 164 for information on accompanying fees.
+Please see the music section on pp. 166 and 171 for information on accompanying fees.